Sabina Vajrača

 Director | Writer | Philosopher

-Born in Bosnia and Herzegovina, Sabina Vajrača immigrated to the U.S. in 1994 as a war refugee.
-She started her professional career in theatre, writing, directing and producing plays at The Lincoln Center, SITI Company, and Shakespeare & Company.
+Born in Bosnia and Herzegovina, Sabina Vajrača immigrated to the U.S. as a war refugee.
+She started her professional career in theatre, writing, directing, and producing plays at The Lincoln Center, SITI Company, and Shakespeare & Company.

-Since then, she wrote, directed, and produced a dozen short narrative films; the music video for Nouvelle Vague’s BELA LUGOSI’S DEAD; commercials for ESPN and IFP Media Center; and wrote numerous award-winning short and feature screenplays.
+Since then, she wrote, directed, and produced over a dozen short films; the music video for Nouvelle Vague’s BELA LUGOSI’S DEAD; commercials for ESPN and IFP Media Center; and wrote multiple award-winning short and feature screenplays.

-Most recently she co-directed a Warner Bros./USC feature period drama VOODOO MACBETH, whose numerous accolades include Best Director awards at Catalina and Charlotte Black Film Festivals; and wrote/directed the short drama VARIABLES, which won the Alfred P. Sloan Grant and DGA Student Awards Grand Prize, and was nominated for the Student Oscars, HUMANITAS Prize, and BAFTA Student Award, among other honors.
-Her latest short SEVAP/MITZVAH won the Claims Conference Film Grant.
+She also co-directed the Warner Bros./USC feature period drama VOODOO MACBETH, whose numerous accolades include Best Director awards at Catalina and Charlotte Black Film Festivals; and wrote/directed the short drama VARIABLES, which won the Alfred P. Sloan Grant and DGA SFA Grand Prize, and was nominated for the Student Academy Award, HUMANITAS Prize, and Student BAFTA, among other honors.

-Outside of her own projects, Sabina worked as an assistant to writer/director Max Mayer on his feature drama ADAM, starring Hugh Dancy and Rose Byrne (2009 Sundance); alongside Gregory Crewdson on his photo opus CATHEDRAL OF THE PINES; and she shadowed James Whitmore Jr. on MADAM SECRETARY (CBS) and Sarah Boyd on 9-1-1 (FOX).
+Outside of her projects, Sabina assisted writer/director Max Mayer on his Sundance-winning feature ADAM, starring Hugh Dancy and Rose Byrne; worked alongside Gregory Crewdson on his photo opus CATHEDRAL OF THE PINES; and apprenticed James Whitmore Jr. on MADAM SECRETARY (CBS) and Sarah Boyd on 9-1-1 (FOX).

-Sabina is the Annenberg Scholar, a member of Film Fatales, Women in Film, and BAFTA, and an alumna of Ryan Murphy Half Directing Mentorship, Almanack Screenwriters, and Stowe Story Labs, where she won the Tangerine Entertainment Fellowship.
-Most recently she was selected for the 2023 Hayama Residency in Japan.
+Sabina is an Annenberg Scholar, a member of Film Fatales and BAFTA, and an alumna of Ryan Murphy's Half Directing Mentorship, Almanack Screenwriters, Hayama Residency, and Stowe Story Labs, where she won the Tangerine Ent.
+Fellowship.

-She received her M.F.A. in Film and TV Production from the USC School of Cinematic Arts, and is repped by Paradigm, Zero Gravity, and Goodman, Genow, Schenkman, Smelkinson & Christopher.
+She received her M.F.A. in Film and TV Production from the USC School of Cinematic Arts, and is repped by Vision Entertainment and Goodman, Genow, Schenkman, Smelkinson & Christopher.

 AWARDS (selected)

-Claims Conference's Emerging Filmmaker Grant (2021) ~ Sevap/Mitzvah
+Claims Conference's Emerging Filmmaker Grant Winner (2021) ~ Sevap/Mitzvah

 Lynn Shelton's "Of a Certain Age" Grant Finalist (2021) ~ For Buraz